-Glass-Steel, Inc. custom designs and fabricates baffle wall systems for use in clearwells.
-Chlorine Contact Chambers, Flocculation Basins, Aeration Chambers, Mixer Basins, etc. Glass-Steel, Inc. baffle wall systems are all fiberglass systems utilizing NSF approved pultruded components.
-Fiberglass baffle walls are usually lower in cost than clearheart redwood with stainless steel angle supports, poured in place concrete, aluminum, or stainless.
+Glass-Steel, Inc. custom designs and fabricates baffle wall systems for use in Clearwells, Chlorine Contact Chambers, Flocculation Basins, Aeration Chambers, Mixer Basins, etc. Glass-Steel, Inc. baffle wall systems are all fiberglass systems utilizing NSF-61 certified pultruded components.
+Fiberglass baffle walls are usually lower in cost than clearheart redwood with stainless steel angle supports, poured in place concrete, aluminum, or stainless systems.
 Our fiberglass columns are less expensive than poured in place concrete, aluminum, or stainless of comparable strength.

 Glass-Steel, Inc. has installed numerous systems over the last several years and is constantly designing new components to improve the flexibility of the system and improve the cost effectiveness of the system.
 The following sketches give a few standard details currently being used but they in no way reflect our entire capability of options for these products.

 3.70 lbs./linear foot (12" baffle panel)